smallrye/smallrye-stork/docs/docs/concepts.md

 ## Service Discovery

-The `io.smallrye.stork.ServiceDiscovery` represents a service discovery mechanism, such as DNS, Consul, or Eureka.
+The `io.smallrye.stork.api.ServiceDiscovery` represents a service discovery mechanism, such as DNS, Consul, or Eureka.

-You can implement a custom service discovery for Stork by implementing the `ServiceDiscoveryProvider` interface and register it with the Service Provider Interface (SPI) mechanism.
+You can implement a custom service discovery for Stork by implementing the `ServiceDiscoveryProvider` interface.
+The corresponding `ServiceRegistrarProviderLoader` and `RegistrarConfiguration` classes will be automatically generated during compilation time.

 Please note that the `ServiceDiscovery` implementation must be non-blocking.

 ## Load Balancer

-The `io.smallrye.stork.LoadBalancer` represents a load-balancer strategy, such as round-robin.
+The `io.smallrye.stork.api.LoadBalancer` represents a load-balancer strategy, such as round-robin.

-To implement a custom load balancer for Stork, implement the `LoadBalancerProvider` interface and register it with the Service Provider Interface (SPI) mechanism.
+To implement a custom load balancer for Stork, implement the `LoadBalancerProvider` interface.
+The corresponding `LoadBalancerProviderLoader` and `Configuration` classes will be automatically generated during compilation time.

 Please note that the `LoadBalancer` implementation, similarly to `ServiceDiscovery` must be non-blocking.

+## Service registration

+The `io.smallrye.stork.api.ServiceRegistrar` represents a service registration mechanism for Consul and Eureka.

+You can implement a custom service registrar for Stork by implementing the `ServiceRegistrarProvider` interface.
+The corresponding `ServiceRegistrarProviderLoader` and `RegistrarConfiguration` classes will be automatically generated during compilation time.

+Please note that the `ServiceRegistrar` implementation must be non-blocking.